grrretchen/advent-of-code-2023/README.md

 ### Day 01 - [Filter out invalid characters and return a sum](https://adventofcode.com/2023/day/1)
 1. Return the sum of integers within an alphanumeric list.
+2. Replace integer names with integer values and recalculate.